delta/codecharacter-player-docs-2020/source/rules.rst

 Game Board/Map
 ==============

-The map is a square 30x30 grid of tiles.
+The map is a 30x30 square grid.
 The origin is at the top-left corner.
 The X and Y coordinates in Vec2D corresponding to moving *down* and moving *right* respectively, similar to how a 2D array is indexed.

 .. figure:: _static/grid.png
    :width: 800px